Performance and Complexity Trade-off Optimization of Speech Models During Training: Introduction

-To address these limitations, we present a novel differentiable method based on feature noise injection and dynamic complexity layers, as detailed in Section \ref{sec:method}.
-Our approach reduces manual decision-making and balances performance and complexity during training, resulting in models with smaller layer sizes and lower overall complexity.
-In Sec. \ref{sec:case study 1} to \ref{sec:case study 3}, we apply the proposed method on simulated data, voice activity detection (VAD), and audio anti-spoofing, respectively.
-We show that this method alone can significantly decrease computational complexity by more than \SI{80}{\percent} in models with significant redundancy, while simultaneously reducing the size by approximately \SI{90}{\percent}.
-Moreover, our method can be combined with the techniques above to compress the model further.
-We provide open access to the code for our method to encourage further research\footnote{[URL will be provided upon publication]}.
+To address these limitations, we present a differentiable method based on feature noise injection and dynamic complexity layers, described in Sec.~\ref{sec:method}.
+Our approach reduces manual design choices and jointly optimizes performance and complexity within a single training run, yielding models with reduced layer sizes and lower overall complexity.
+We demonstrate the applicability and scalability of our method through three case studies of increasing difficulty: simulated data, voice activity detection (VAD), and audio anti-spoofing.
+We show that our method can reduce model complexity by more than 80\% and model size by approximately 90\% in highly redundant models.
+To encourage further research, we release our code\footnote{[URL will be provided upon publication]} and discuss directions for future work. }